mounikarevanuru/obesity-prediction/README.md

     - **Preprocessor:**
       - **Numeric Pipeline**
           - Imputer: Handles missing values using the median strategy.
-          - StandardScaler: Applied to continuous variables (note that in some experiments, we remove scaling to study its impact).
        - **Categorical Pipeline:**
           - Imputer: Fills missing values using the most frequent strategy.
           - Encoder: Uses OneHotEncoder for nominal categorical variables, and OrdinalEncoder for ordinal variables.